rpocklin/ui-router-tabs/README.md

 * You can enable / disable tabs by specifying `disabled: true` in the `tabData` (can be dynamically set).
 * You can use `<tab-heading>` in a custom directive template to add any HTML into the tab title.
 * You can update the `tabData` variable dynamically, if you want to.
-* You can move the `<tabs>` tag around to wherever you want the tab listing to appear.  (left-positioned is the best spot to enable responsive design.)
+* You can move the `<tabs>` tag around to wherever you want the tab listing to appear.  (left-positioned is the best spot to enable responsive design.).

 ## Running Locally